FAQs

 How do you ship resin kits and bulk orders?

 We use national couriers for parcels and road freight for larger consignments/pallets.
 Tracking updates activate once the carrier collects your order.
-If you need a tailored freight quote for bulk drums or multiple 15–30 L kits, contact us.
+For bulk drums or multiple 15–30 L kits, request a tailored freight quote.

 Can I track my order?